jacoblapworth/akahu-sdk-swift/src/react/pill.md

 	</div>
 </div>

-Pills are used for signifying a selection has been made, either single or multiple, and may include the option to remove the selection with a delete button.
+Pills are used for signifying a selection has been made, either single or multiple.
+They can include the option to remove the selection with a delete button.
 To see pills used in context, refer to the [Autocompleter section](#autocompleter).

 ## Examples

 ### Click actions

 Pills can trigger actions passed in through the `onDeleteClick`, `onClick`, and `href` props.
-If `onDeleteClick` is added, a delete button will be rendered into the pill. `onClick`, and `href` will be triggered if the user clicks anywhere on the pill other than the delete button
+If `onDeleteClick` is added, a delete button will be rendered inside the pill. `onClick`, and `href` will be triggered if the user clicks anywhere on the pill other than the delete button.

 ```
 <div>